mweppler/mweppler.github.com/_posts/2013-08-14-implementing-a-linked-list-in-ruby.md

 end
 {% endhighlight %}

-I forgot to mention that it will be a recursive method (see my artical on the topic of <a href="http://matt.weppler.me/2011/01/30/recursion.html" target="_blank" title="Previous post on Recursion">Recursion</a>).
+I forgot to mention that it will be a recursive method (see my article on the topic of <a href="http://matt.weppler.me/2011/01/30/recursion.html" target="_blank" title="Previous post on Recursion">Recursion</a>).
 You'll need to quit `irb` and require the ruby script again.
 Then create a few node instances and link them together via the nodes next property.
 Once you've completed that go ahead and call the Node class method node_list.

 {% highlight ruby %}
 irb(main):009:0> puts Node.node_list node